johnsonlin2001/Pacman-AI-project/README.md

 # Pacman-AI-project

-Please download the repository and run the following command to see a demo of my implementation:
+Please download the repository and run the following command to see a demo of my search agent implementation:
 <br />
 -python3 pacman.py -p MultiPacmanAgent -a depth=3 -g DirectionalGhost